 Old Westbury, New York

 An early 20th-century Long Island estate with ties to shipping and steel, Old Westbury Gardens remains an English-style respite from city life, beckoning visitors with sprawling lawns, quiet alcoves, and a kaleidoscope of blooms.
 The 1906, Charles II-style mansion was home to the John S. Phipps family, and is surrounded by 200 acres of gardens, woodlands, and lakes.
-Photo by Michael Mundy
+“There’s a reason why 25 celebrated movies from Love Story to The Age of Innocence have filmed scenes at Old Westbury Gardens, and it has something to do with the prevailing grandeur,” says garden writer and author Tovah Martin.

-In addition to stately landscapes and grand walkways, find delights such as the thatched cottage Jay and Margarita Phipps had built for daughter Peggie's 10th birthday.
-Photo by Michael Mundy
+In addition to stately landscapes and grand walkways, find delights such as the thatched cottage Jay and Margarita Phipps had built for daughter Peggie’s 10th birthday.

 See more of the gardens in “Old Westbury Gardens’ Splendor.”